vijay03/cs360v-f21/Lab0.md

 ## Submission Details

-Submissions will be handled through gitolite.
-Commits made until midnight on the day of the submission deadline will be used for grading.
+Submit a zip of your files via Canvas.
+If you have changed the directory structure, add a README explaining where we can find your code.

 ## Contact Details

-Reach out to the TAs in case of any difficulties.
+Reach out to the TA in case of any difficulties.